iksnae/actual-intelligence/book/en/chapter-02/06-activities.md

 Topic: Learning to cook basic meals

-**Teacher role:** "I want you to act as a cooking teacher for a complete beginner.
+**Teacher role:** `I want you to act as a cooking teacher for a complete beginner.
 Explain how to prepare a simple pasta dish with sauce, focusing on fundamental techniques and common mistakes to avoid.
-Use straightforward language and explain cooking terminology as you go."
+Use straightforward language and explain cooking terminology as you go.`

-**Professional role:** "I want you to act as an experienced chef who specializes in efficient home cooking.
+**Professional role:** `I want you to act as an experienced chef who specializes in efficient home cooking.
 Provide practical advice for preparing quick weeknight pasta dishes, including time-saving techniques, ingredient substitutions, and how to elevate basic recipes.
-Focus on methods used in professional kitchens that can be adapted for home use."
+Focus on methods used in professional kitchens that can be adapted for home use.`

 ### Activity 3: Format Factory